APonce911/jekyll-mywebsite/_posts/2019-04-07-packages-and-imports-scala-for-the-impatient.md

 <h3>Package Objects</h3>

-  Packages can contain classes objects and traits, but not functions or variables.
+  Packages can contain classes objects and traits, but not methods or variables.
 To address this issue we can use package objects.

-  Every package can have its package object, and it should be defined inside the parent.
+  Every package can have its package object(only 1 per package), and it should be defined inside the parent.

   <pre>
     <code>